Effect-TS/effect/packages/schema/README.md

 ### Renaming Properties Of An Existing Schema

-To rename one or more properties, you can utilize the `Rename` API:
+To rename one or more properties, you can utilize the `rename` API:

 ```ts
 import * as S from "@effect/schema/Schema"